-Julia M. Kazaks represents clients in all phases of tax controversy and litigation, including federal court proceedings, and Internal Revenue Service and state taxing authority audits and appeals, as well as in alternative dispute resolution venues.
-Ms. Kazaks participates in litigation before the U.S. District Courts, the U.S. Tax Court, the U.S. Courts of Appeal and the U.S. Supreme Court.
+Julia M. Kazaks represents clients in all phases of tax controversy and litigation, including federal court proceedings, Internal Revenue Service and state taxing authority audits and appeals, and matters in alternative dispute resolution venues.
+Ms. Kazaks litigates on behalf of her clients in the U.S. District Courts, the U.S. Tax Court, the U.S. Courts of Appeal and the U.S. Supreme Court.

 Litigation matters in which Ms. Kazaks has been involved include:

 - Allen Davis, et al. v.
-Commissioner, (11th Cir.
+Commissioner (11th Cir.
 2013).
-Eleventh Circuit decision affirming trial decision in taxpayers’ favor on the taxation of a stock option issued by a closely held corporation, together with reasonable compensation and valuation issues.
+Eleventh Circuit decision affirming trial decision in taxpayers’ favor on the taxation of a stock option.

 - Bank of New York Mellon v.
-Commissioner (U.S. Tax Court).
-Trial decision in government’s favor in an IRS challenge to a financing transaction involving foreign tax credits.
-Opinion issued Feb.
-11, 2013.
+Commissioner (U.S. Tax Court, 2013).
+Trial decision in government’s favor concerning a financing transaction involving foreign tax credits.

 - United States v.
-Home Concrete Supply, et al., (U.S. Supreme Court).
+Home Concrete Supply, et al. (U.S. Supreme Court, 2011).
 Amicus brief on behalf of American College of Tax Counsel in matter concerning validity of Treasury regulation.

 - Pacificorp Holdings, Inc. v.
-United States, (U.S. District Court, Oregon).
-Whether contingencies on an installment note were “remote and incidental” within the meaning of then-proposed Treasury Regulation Section 1.1275-4.
-Resolved by agreement in 2010 after summary judgment phase.
+United States (U.S. District Court, Oregon, 2010).
+Whether installment note contingencies were “remote and incidental” within the meaning of then-proposed Treasury Regulation Section 1.1275-4.
+Resolved by agreement.

 - Federal Express v.
-United States, 412 F.3d 617 (6th Cir.
+United States , 412 F.3d 617 (6th Cir.
 2005).
-Sixth Circuit decision affirming U.S. District Court for the Western District of Tennessee ruling for the taxpayer that aircraft engine maintenance costs are deductible, not capital, items.
+Sixth Circuit decision affirming U.S. District Court for the Western District of Tennessee ruling for the taxpayer that aircraft engine maintenance costs are deductible.

 - Otto Candies, LLC & Candies Towing Company, LLC v.
-United States (U.S. District Court, Louisiana).
+United States (U.S. District Court, Louisiana, 2003).
 Trial decision in taxpayers’ favor in an accumulated earnings tax case for a closely held marine transportation company.